CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-2/Self-Paced Materials/1_Stakeholder and Customer Mapping.md

 * What role(s) they play
 * When and how to bring them in

 Just remember: people don’t fit neatly into one category.
-For example, your Head of Contracting Activity (HCA) might be a key acquisition leader, provide oversight, and serve as an internal influencer—all at once.
+For example, your Head of Contracting Activity (HCA) might be a key acquisition leader, provide oversight, and serve as an internal influencer, all at once.

 ### Why tailored engagement matters